instalar-redis-en-raspberry-pi

 Redis is known for its low latency and high performance, making it ideal for home automation projects, web application development, and distributed systems on the Raspberry Pi.

-• Replication: Supports master-slave replication and clustering.
+• Replication: Supports master-follower replication and cluster creation.

 • Atomicity: Offers atomic operations and transactions to ensure data integrity.